 The Lotus Temple, located in New Delhi, India, is a Bahá’í House of Worship completed in 1986.
 Notable for its flowerlike shape, it serves as the Mother Temple of the Indian subcontinent and has become a prominent attraction in the city.
 Lotus Temple tops the charts, not only in terms of the enlightening lessons it teaches but also in architecture.
 The building has won many awards already.
-The Lotus temple is shaped like a lotus, with immaculate petals.
 This temple is also known as Baha’i Temple.
 Baha’i teaching talks about the oneness of God, religion, and humanity.

 Gurudwara Bangla Sahib

 Gurudwara Bangla Sahib is an important worship place for the Sikhs; in fact, not just the Sikhs, but people following other religions too.
-The Gurudwara is associated with Sikhs’ eighth guru, Guru Har Krishan.
+The Gurudwara relates to Sikhs’ eighth guru, Guru Har Krishan.
 The domes of the tower are covered with gold and reflect in the adjacent pool, weaving a panorama worth hailing.
-The pool, also known as “Sarovar,” is believed to have medicinal qualities, and you can see people having a dip here too.

 India Gate was designed by Edwin Lutyens, a British architect who headed the architectural projects of the New Delhi plan.
 The monument commemorates 82,000 soldiers of the Indian Army and officers from the UK who sacrificed their lives in the Third Anglo-Afghan War.
-Such brave soldiers’ names are inscribed on the monument’s walls.
 In the center of the monument lies an eternal flame, “Amar Jawan Jyoti,” beside a rifle topped with a warm cap.
 The best time to visit India Gate is during the early morning when people flock around in yoga pants and relax in the park.
-Or visit it at night, when the monument is decorated with lights, and people come with their families to have a good picnic.
+Or visit it at night, when the monument looks beautiful with lights on, and people come with their families to have a good picnic.

 The Red Fort